 NITRO activated sites in SharePoint Online and On-Premises

-Expression builder supporting below types of expressions in Custom Actions and Workflows
+Expression builder supports below types of expressions in Custom Actions and Workflows

 - Current Item

 - ‘Run For’ Item